How to find the best Black Friday deals at Cult Beauty

 Paula’s Choice skin perfecting 2% BHA liquid exfoliant: Was £35, now £26.25, Cultbeauty.co.uk

-Paula’s Choice BHA exfoliant is one of the brand’s bestselling products, so seeing a saving of 25 per cent is quite the Black Friday bargain.
+Paula’s Choice BHA exfoliant is one of the brand’s bestselling products, so seeing a saving of nearly £10 is quite the Black Friday bargain.
 We’re big fans of it here at IndyBest and in our review of the best Paula’s Choice products, our writer said that after using the product for just two days, they “started to see signs of smoother, brighter skin with less visible pores and fine lines and these results only improved the longer we used it”.
 A must-have.

 Sol de Janeiro Brazilian crush cheirosa 62 perfume mist: Was £22, now £16.50, Cultbeauty.co.uk